curtiskam/RepData_PeerAssessment1/PA1_template.md

 # What is mean total number of steps taken per day?

-Calculate total steps per day and plot a histogramof the distribution.
+Calculate total steps per day and plot a histogram of the distribution.
 Then post the mean and median.

 ```r